Welcome to Cannie Wind Farm

 Welcome to the home page of the Cannie Wind Farm.

-In mid 2024 RES submitted a referral for the Project, to the Department of Transport and Planning (DTP) under the Victorian Environmental Effects Act (1978).
-DTP have determined that an Environmental Effect Statement (EES) is required for the development of the wind farm and powerline connection to the proposed VNI-West.
-DTP will now develop EES scoping requirements for public consultation and set up a Technical Reference group to advise on EES preparation.
-Environmental studies have commenced.
+In mid 2024 RES submitted a referral for the Project, to the Minister for Planning under the Victorian Environment Effects Act (1978).
+The Minister has determined that an Environment Effects Statement (EES) is required for the development of the wind farm and transmission line connection to the proposed VNI-West.

 To find out more about the EES and read the latest newsletter visit the “News” page.